Borel Representation of $\tau$ Hadronic Spectral Function Moments in Contour-Improved Perturbation Theory: Introduction

-where the contour integral is written in terms of the dimensionless variable $x=s/s_0$ and the CIPT series is obtained by truncating the sum over $n$.
+Here, the contour integral is written in terms of the dimensionless variable $x=s/s_0$, and the CIPT series is obtained by truncating the sum over $n$.
 It has been argued in Ref.~\cite{LeDiberder:1992jjr} that the CIPT approach sums large perturbative corrections (involving factors of the phase of $s$) along the path in the complex plane and that this leads to a fast decrease of the size of the series coefficients with $n$.
-The second prescription, called fixed-order perturbation theory (FOPT), is based on Eq.~(\ref{eq:AdlerseriesFOPT}) leading to
+The second expansion approach, called fixed-order perturbation theory (FOPT), is based on the expansion in powers of $\alpha_s(s_0)$ shown in Eq.~(\ref{eq:AdlerseriesFOPT}), where the complex-valuedness of the Adler function is entirely encoded in explicit powers of the logarithm $\ln(-s/s_0)$, leading to

-where the FOPT series is obtained by summing over $k$ as shown, but truncating the sum over $n$.
-It has been argued in Ref.~\cite{Ball:1995ni} that the FOPT prescription leads to a more efficient realization of cancellations of asymptotic renormalon contributions at large orders in association to the suppression of OPE corrections (with respect to the vacuum polarization function) depending on the choice of the weight function.
-In general, for physically well-motivated weight functions (including $W_\tau$) the CIPT and FOPT series each converge quite well.
-It has also been observed that for many weight functions the CIPT series seems to converge somewhat more quickly and leads to smaller renormalization scale variation.
-However, with the advent of the five loop coefficient~\cite{Baikov:2008jh}, it became apparent for the total hadronic $\tau$ width that both convergent series seem to approach values that appear incompatible within their respective renormalization scale variation, where CIPT in general leads to the smaller result.
-As a result, and in absence of an argument that would imply differences for the OPE and DV corrections within both approaches, strong coupling determinations based on FOPT lead to systematically smaller fitted values for $\alpha_s$.
+The FOPT perturbation series is obtained by summing over $k$ as shown, but truncating the sum over $n$.
+It has been argued in Ref.~\cite{Ball:1995ni} that the FOPT prescription leads to a more efficient realization of cancellations of asymptotic renormalon contributions at large orders in association to the suppression of OPE corrections (with respect to the vacuum polarization function) depending on the choice of the weight function.\footnote{In Refs.~\cite{Caprini:2009vf,Caprini:2011ya} `new/modified contour-improved' and `new/modified fixed-order' moment series were defined from the Borel sums over series of functional approximations to the Borel function of the Adler function.
+The actual CIPT and FOPT series expansions we consider here are fundamentally different from the `new/modified' expansions of Refs.~\cite{Caprini:2009vf,Caprini:2011ya}.
+The results of our work do not in any way apply to these `new/modified' expansions.} In general, for physically well-motivated weight functions (including $W_\tau$) the CIPT and FOPT series each seems to approach definite values.
+It has also been observed that for many weight functions the CIPT series seems to ``converge'' somewhat more quickly and leads to smaller renormalization scale variations.
+However, with the advent of the five loop coefficient~\cite{Baikov:2008jh}, it became apparent for the total hadronic $\tau$ width that the values both series seem to approach are incompatible within their respective renormalization scale variation, where CIPT in general leads to the smaller result.
+As a result, and in absence of an argument that would imply differences for the OPE and DV corrections within both expansion approaches, which could reconcile the difference in the CIPT and FOPT perturbation series, strong coupling determinations based on FOPT lead to systematically smaller fitted values for $\alpha_s$.